-As for check-in, on both occations I did it on the mobile application using my iPhone.
+I checked the two of us in for our flight using the Wizz Air application for iOS.
 The process couldn’t have been easier.
-An thanks to being a discount club member the application saves my details making the proccess even more straight forward.
+Being a Wizz Air discount club member the mobile application saved our details making the process even more straight forward.

 We had zero problems using the boarding cards for two people on one phone at the airport or while boarding.
-An despite not booking seats together, and checking in rather late we managed to get seats next to each other on both occasions.
+An despite not booking seats together, and checking in rather late we managed to get seated next to one and other.

 The entire flight is an economy flight, the interior is as can be expected.
 Clean, relatively comfortable, but very, very basic.